diana22322/sfu_parking_predictions/Full Project/AWS Lambda/README.txt

 DESCRIPTION:
 This folder contains the sever less functions used in the project.
-These Lambda functions handle real-tim data ingestion, event stream processing, and updating the recent_events table in the DB.
+These Lambda functions handle real-time data ingestion, event stream processing, and updating the recent_events table in the DB.
 Together, they connect the real-time simulator output with the web application by maintaining up-to-date log of recent events.
+Lambda C consumers sagemaker endpoints on a scheduled time and writes prediction response to the DB.

 FOLDER STRUCTURE: